- Get Involved

 Who is Zackery Lystedt and Why is a Law Named for Him?

-Similar laws have subsequently been passed in several other states.
+Similar laws have subsequently been passed in other states.
+In fact, every state now has some form of youth sports concussions law.

 - Washington — House Bill 1824